-Ed is currently producing One More Mission, a feature documentary about some of the members of Vietnam Veterans Against The War.
-In March 2018, his three-part series Silicon Valley: The Untold Story premiered on the Science Channel.
+Ed is currently producing One More Mission, a documentary about Vietnam Veterans Against The War.
+In October 2019, his film about self-driving cars, Look Who’s Driving, premiered on the PBS science series NOVA.

 Ed has produced, written or directed more than two dozen documentaries for national TV broadcast.